Date: 8 June 2020

-- Senses have an Emergency Response team that meets daily
+- Senses have an Emergency Response team that meets regularly.

 - Senses have a Pandemic Procedure and detailed Response Plan to guide us in managing the COVID-19 outbreak

-- Senses Board are meeting weekly to support the organisation during this difficult time
+- Senses Board are meeting regularly to support the organisation during this difficult time

 - Therapy services are transitioning to telehealth model of service delivery